 You can feed your guinea pig all colors of sweet bell peppers, including red, orange, yellow, and green.
 I like to rotate between different colors every day for my piggies.

-Yellow bell peppers are the highest in Vitamin C, containing 184mg per 100 grams, followed by orange, red, and green.
-Guinea pigs should consume 10-50 mg of Vitamin C per day, and bell peppers can easily fulfill this requirement.
+Orange bell peppers are the highest in Vitamin C, containing 158mg per 100 grams, closely followed by red, yellow, and green.
+Guinea pigs should consume 10-50 mg of Vitamin C per day, and bell peppers can easily fulfill this requirement with just a single slice.

 Each color contains different types of antioxidants, so it’s a good idea to incorporate all the colors into your guinea pig’s weekly diet.
 1/8 to 1/4 of a bell pepper per pig is a good amount to feed daily.
 Alternatively, you can also feed one whole baby sweet pepper per day.